nocomplexity/FreeAndOpenMachineLearning/nlp-examples.rst

 * Survey analytics: If you are analysing large amounts of surveys you can use old-skool reporting and statistical techniques.
 But a NLP based analyse makes it possible to faster and easier find patterns, categories and anomalies that are hard to find manual in survey responses with more than 20.000 responses.

 * Spam filters: Emails that contain text and words such as “free”, “promotion”, “buy now” , 'coin' , 'offer' , etc, have a high chance of being spam.
-With the use of NLP technology creating self learning spam filters is possible.
+With the use of NLP technology you can create self learning spam filters.
 Sometimes too good.

 * Autocomplete: With an autocomplete function it is possible to predicts what the next characters or words will be that you will enter.
 This makes the use of text based UI simpler.